EMOD-Hub/emodpy-workflow/docs/tutorials/run_calibration.md

 ## Configure a calibration

-The **calibrate** command is the command for model calibration in emodpy-workflow.
-There are a few basic controls for the **calibrate** command that can be used to adjust how long and how deeply it looks for good model parameterizations.
+The `calibrate` command is the command for model calibration in emodpy-workflow.
+There are a few basic controls for the `calibrate` command that can be used to adjust how long and how deeply it looks for good model parameterizations.
 We will briefly review the ones we just used.
 Further controls are documented by **calibrate** itself:

 ```bash
 python -m emodpy_workflow.scripts.calibrate --help
 ```

-**calibrate** command controls :
+`calibrate` command controls:

 -i NUMBER : how many sequential iterations the process will perform, for example,